-We are a clinical stage biopharmaceutical company pioneering a novel disease-modifying therapeutic approach to treat what we believe to be a key underlying cause of Alzheimer's and other degenerative diseases.
+We are a clinical-stage biopharmaceutical company pioneering a novel disease-modifying therapeutic approach to treat what we believe to be a key underlying cause of Alzheimer's and other degenerative diseases.
 Our approach is based on the seminal discovery of the presence of Porphyromonas gingivalis, or P. gingivalis, and its secreted toxic virulence factor proteases, called gingipains, in the brains of greater than 90% of more than 100 Alzheimer's patients observed across multiple studies to date.
 Additionally, we have observed that P. gingivalis infection causes Alzheimer's pathology in animal models, and these effects have been successfully treated with a gingipain inhibitor in preclinical studies.
-Our proprietary lead drug candidate, COR388, is an orally administered, brain-penetrating small molecule gingipain protease inhibitor.
-COR388 was well-tolerated with no concerning safety signals in our Phase 1a and Phase 1b clinical trials conducted to date, which enrolled a total of 67 subjects, including nine patients with mild to moderate Alzheimer's disease.
-We initiated a global Phase 2/3 clinical trial of COR388, called the GAIN trial, in mild to moderate Alzheimer's patients in April 2019 in the United States and in September 2019 in Europe.
-We plan to conduct the interim analysis by the end of 2020 after approximately 100 patients in each of the GAIN trial's three arms complete six months of treatment and expect top-line results by the end of 2021.
+Our proprietary lead drug candidate, atuzaginstat (COR388), is an orally administered, brain-penetrating small molecule gingipain protease inhibitor.
+Atuzaginstat was well-tolerated with no concerning safety signals in our Phase 1a and Phase 1b clinical trials conducted to date, which enrolled a total of 67 subjects, including nine patients with mild to moderate Alzheimer's disease.
+We initiated a global Phase 2/3 clinical trial of atuzaginstat, called the GAIN (GingipAIN Inhibitor for Treatment of Alzheimer's Disease) trial, in mild to moderate Alzheimer's patients in April 2019 in the United States and in September 2019 in Europe.
+We plan to conduct the interim analysis by the end of 2020 after approximately 100 patients in each of the GAIN trial's three arms complete 24 weeks of treatment and expect top-line results by the end of 2021.